ajeetraina/labspace-docker-agent/labspace/05-sharing-agents.md

 By now, you should have a couple of agents, and maybe one that already does something useful.
 Wouldn't it be nice if we could share agents with others?

-Sharing agents with cagent is extremely simple - you can push and pull agents to any OCI registry.
+Sharing agents with Docker Agent is extremely simple - you can push and pull agents to any OCI registry.

 ### Setting Up Your Docker Hub ID